Laknath1996/oldweb/_pages/07_gallery.md

 ### My love for White (black) Boards...

-A great scientific journey begins with a simple stroke on a paper...or a board.
+A great scientific journey begins with a simple stroke on a paper...or a board :)

 <table>
   <tr>